markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 ![PR overview](./assets/lesson-6/1300-pr-overview.png)

-Click on the "Files changed" tab to see a great breakdown of every file and every line of code that is different between master and staging:
+Click on the "Files changed" tab to see a great breakdown of every file and every line of code that is different between master and develop:

 ![code review](./assets/lesson-6/1400-code-review.png)